-Structural Integration is a process of 10 sessions that follows a very clear and elegant rationale to re-organise and integrate the human body in gravity.
+Structural Integration is a process of 10 sessions that follows a very clear rationale to re-organize and integrate the human body in gravity.
 It aims not just at achieving relaxation.
 The relaxation that happens is a by-product of having invited changes towards a more healthy and integrated system.
 When the body is in an optimum relationship with gravity, habitual holding tension tends not to be needed anymore.
 And so the nervous system can "relax".

 It is been found by recent research that there are more benefits when the client is engaged in the session by being aware and perceiving changes, sensations, etc. Thus, the client participates actively in a session by just being present or by doing certain movements to enhance the work.